FreeCAD/FreeCAD-documentation/wiki/Creating_a_simple_part_with_Part_WB.md

  ![](images/T101pwb05-03_thickness_dimension.png )

 Moreover, when taking a measurement of the width of the part, it is now 32 mm, so the *thickness* has been applied *outwards*.
-Let's edit that, double-click the model in the tree-view and modify the *join-type* settings to *intersection* and the *thickness* setting to -1.
+Let's edit that, double-click the model in the Tree view and modify the *join-type* settings to *intersection* and the *thickness* setting to -1.

  ![](images/T101pwb05-04_thickness_modify.png )